anish-sahoo/Nearby-Prices/README.md

 ## Try it out

-To set this project up, run these commands in a terminal:
+To set this project up, run these commands in a terminal: (ensure to have [Node.js](https://nodejs.org/) installed)

 ```bash
 git clone https://github.com/anish-sahoo/NearbyPrices.git